 - Asparagus Tortilla is made with asparagus.

 - Pumpkin and Sage Tortilla combines pumpkin with sage for a comforting dish.
-It is lower in carbs since using mainly egg whites
+It is lower in carbs since it uses mainly egg whites.

 - Trinxat of the Pyrenees is a unique version from Catalonia.
 It may not include eggs at all.
 The dish consists of mashed potatoes with cabbage and meats like bacon or blood sausage.